iamkanishka/HTML-Practice/Readme.md

 35. Caption Element, thead, tbody and tfoot elements in the HTML Table - HTML
 36. Implement Nested Tables in HTML
 37. What are Web Forms.
 Elements present in the Web Form - HTML
+38. Fieldset and legend elements to group the Form Controls in the Form - HTML